 This page will provide links and data related to Lyme Disease and Borrelia burgdorferi in Wisconsin.
 Lyme Disease is a “reportable” infectious disease.
-In 2011, there were more than 3000 cases of Lyme Disease reported to state and federal public health agencies.
+In 2012, there were nearly 2000 cases of Lyme Disease reported to state and federal public health agencies.
+Case rreports were lower in 2012 because of a change in surveillance policy.
 Since many Wisconsin cases go unreported, this is an underestimate of the actual incidence of this illness.
-A recent evaluation of surveillance reports and disease incidence by CDC imply that there may actually be 30,000+ cases of Lyme Disease in Wisconsin each year.
+A recent evaluation of surveillance reports and disease incidence by CDC imply that there may actually be 20-30,000+ cases of Lyme Disease in Wisconsin each year.

 Figure 1.
 Graph showing increase in reported confirmed (and probable) cases of Lyme Disease in Wisconsin since 1990.
 Figure courtesy of the Wisconsin State Department of Health Services.
 Additional maps and the most recent data can be found at http://www.dhs.wisconsin.gov/communicable/tickborne/Lyme/dataandstatistics.htm